donzgold/JustMC_compilator/documentation/en_US/actions/variable.md

   <a href="#" style="font-size: 12px; margin-left:">⬆️</a>
 </h3>

-**Name:** Set the maximum number of items\
+**Name:** Set Max Item Amount\
 **Type:** Action without value\
-**Description:** Sets the maximum number of items in a glass for the specified item and assigns it to the variable.\
+**Description:** Sets the max stack size for the specified item and assigns the resulting item to a variable.\
 **Additional info:**\
-&nbsp;&nbsp;The number of items in a glass can only be from 1 to 99.\
+&nbsp;&nbsp;The number of items in a stack can only be between 1 and 99.\
-&nbsp;&nbsp;The value 0 will return the maximum amount to the default value.
+&nbsp;&nbsp;A value of 0 will set the max stack size to the default value.

 **Usage example:**
 ```ts